maikdevries/Lunar/.github/README.md

 This bot offers a bunch of features that are all optional.
 These features can be enabled and disabled individually without affecting another feature.
 All of these features can be tweaked in the `config.json` file.

 ## Welcome Message - Leave Message
 This feature sends out a message to a set channel whenever a user joins/leaves the Discord server and allows for a direct message to be sent when a user joins the server.
-It is fully customisable such that either welcome messages or leave messages are sent, or either one.
+It is fully customisable such that either welcome messages or leave messages are sent, or both.

 The following configuration settings affect the behaviour of this feature:
 - `enabled` [Default is *false*] - This enables/disables sending out a (direct) message on a user joining/leaving the server.
 - `channelID` [Default is *empty*] - The channel to send the welcome/leave message in.
-- `message` [Default is *empty*] - The message that is appended to the default join/leave message: `[Member] has joined/left the Discord server! [message]` or the direct message sent to a new member.
+- `message` [Default is *empty*] - An array of `Strings` that contain custom messages the bot will pick randomly from.
+If empty, the default message will be used: `[MEMBER] has joined/left the Discord server!`.
+The `[MEMBER]` flag has to be included in custom messages, or else it will not mention the newly joined user.
+For direct messages: the message sent to a new member - it cannot have the `[MEMBER]` flag.

 Example of the `welcomeMessage` configuration options object:
 ```JSON